-We have audited the accompanying consolidated balance sheets of American Superconductor Corporation and its subsidiaries (collectively, the "Company") as of March 31, 2017 and 2016, and the related consolidated statements of operations, comprehensive loss, stockholders' equity, and cash flows for each of the three years in the period ended March 31, 2017, and the financial statement schedule of American Superconductor Corporation and subsidiaries listed in Item 15(a)2 as of March 31, 2017 and 2016 and for each of the three years in the period ended March 31, 2017.
-We also have audited the Company's internal control over financial reporting as of March 31, 2017, based on criteria established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission in 2013.
+We have audited the accompanying consolidated balance sheets of American Superconductor Corporation and its subsidiaries (collectively, the "Company") as of March 31, 2017 and 2016, and the related consolidated statements of operations, comprehensive loss, stockholders' equity, and cash flows for each of the three years in the period ended March 31, 2017, and the financial statement schedule of American Superconductor Corporation and subsidiaries listed in Item 15(a)2 as of March 31, 2017 and 2016 and for each of the three years in the period ended March 31, 2017, based on criteria established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission in 2013.
 The Company's management is responsible for these financial statements and financial statement schedule, for maintaining effective internal control over financial reporting, and for its assessment of the effectiveness of internal control over financial reporting included in the accompanying Management's Report on Internal Control over Financial Reporting.
-Our responsibility is to express an opinion on these financial statements and the financial statement schedule and an opinion on the Company's internal control over financial reporting based on our audits.
+Our responsibility is to express an opinion on these financial statements and the financial statements.